nabuhant/UFOs/README.md

 This was done by using JavaScript (takes the data and passes it to the HTML file in an interactive webpage that takes in user's input as filters of the data table) and HTML (displays the data in a webpage).

 # Results
+The resulted webpage can be accessed through the followin link: http://nabuhant.github.io/UFOs/

 Dana can filter the data using the "Filter Search" on the left side of the page where one or all field filters can be applied.
 For example to get the sphere shaped sightings that occurred in all cities of California, United States on January 9th, 2010 Dana would enter "us" for country, "ca" for state, "1/9/2010" for date and "sphere" for shape.
 This will give one sighting as seen below.
 ![image1](static/images/filtered/byall.png)